 Like many people facing surgery, you may really want to quit.
 Or, you may think that smoking will not cause a problem for the particular type of surgery that you need.
-However, no matter what type of surgery you are having (eg, periodontal, orthopedic, plastic surgery, etc), smoking can increase your risk of complications.
-More than 200 studies have found that, compared to nonsmokers, smokers may have an increased risk of:
+However, no matter what type of surgery you are having, smoking can increase your risk of complications.
+A large number of studies have found that, compared to nonsmokers, smokers may have an increased risk of:

 - Needing to stay in the hospital longer